-The Medieval Palace at the Tower of London contained fabulous interiors used by medieval kings and queens during their frequent but short visits to their most important fortress.
+The Medieval Palace at the Tower of London contains recreations of fabulous interiors used by medieval kings and queens during their frequent but short visits to their most important fortress.

-King Edward I’s financial accounts record a payment of ‘11 shillings and a penny for timber, boards and sawn panels for a bed for the lord King and for transporting it through England’.
+In the bedchamber there is a re-creation of Edward’s bed.
+The starting point for making an accurate replica came from Edward's financial accounts which recorded a payment of ‘11 shillings and a penny for timber, boards and sawn panels for a bed for the lord King and for transporting it through England’.

 The little chantry off the bedchamber is one of the most peaceful and evocative spaces in the whole of the Tower of London.

 Wakefield Tower Council Chamber

 Next step into the Wakefield Tower, built by Edward's father Henry some 40 years earlier.
 The room was probably his Council Chamber and we've reconstructed his throne.

 The Lanthorn Tower contains rare objects dating back to the time of Henry and Edward.
 Jane Spooner our buildings curator's favourite piece is a battered lead toy knight, 'it dates from about 1300.
 And I particularly like this piece because it reminds us that the Tower of London wasn’t just a place where Kings, Queens and tough soldiers were.
 It’s also a place where children lived and played.'